JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_05/currencies.md

 <header class = "exercise-header">Exercise:</header><p>
 ```

-Define a new currency, `CzechCrown`, that will represent Czech crowns.
+Define a new currency `CzechCrown` representing Czech crowns.
 The exchange rate to euro is `0.038`, and all other currencies should take precedence over the Czech crown.

 ```@raw html
 </p></div>